joaomcteixeira/joaomcteixeira.github.io/index.md

 author_profile: true
 ---

-I am a structural biologist with a Ph.D. in Biophysics (2014).
-I dedicate my career to investigating how the structural dynamics of proteins regulate health and disease.
-I have a multidisciplinary background covering sample preparation, data acquisition, and computational modeling of multidomain and intrinsically disordered proteins and their complexes.
-Recently, I started focusing on understanding how these flexible proteins drive and dictate the formation and homeostasis of membrane-less organelles - a recently acknowledged form of biomolecular condensates crucial for life.
-Finally, I am passionate about software architecture, open-source practices, and efficient numerical computations in Python.
-I was born in Portugal in 1986 and have worked in ten different research centers in eight countries.
-Here you will find a summary of my research and professional activities.
-Feel welcome to contact me.
+I am a **computational structural biologist** with a Ph.D. in Biophysics (2014), developing new methods **to model protein dynamics of multidomain and intrinsically disordered proteins** in health and disease.
+I have vast experience in **software engineering and high-performance numerical computations in Python**, C.I. implementation, and best practices for scientific software distribution.
+Additionally, I have a **ten-year background in experimental research of protein dynamics**, granting me a deep understanding of the domain knowledge covering the methods I am developing.
+I look forward to discussing future projects with you; contact me!
 {: .text-justify}

 <p style="text-align:center;"><img src="assets/images/idp_ensemble.png" alt="IDP ensemble" style="width:800px;"/></p>